amar1099/CMP2804MGroup22-1/Server/Readme.md

 ### Cosmos db

-Firstly Create a database to store the incoming data from the Application:
+Firstly, create a database to store the incoming data from the Application:

 Navigate to All Services and search for "cosmos db" Select Azure Cosmos db